2018 Djiboutian parliamentary election: Electoral system

-Prior to the 2013 the previous winner-takes-all party block vote was abandoned.
-Instead the elections were held using a closed list system in which 80% of seats (rounded to the nearest integer) in each constituency were awarded to the party receiving the most votes.
+The elections were held using a closed list system in which 80% of seats (rounded to the nearest integer) in each constituency were awarded to the party receiving the most votes.
 The remaining seats were allocated proportionally to other parties receiving over 10% of the vote using the D'Hondt method.
 In cases where no other party received more than 10% of the vote, all seats in a constituency were awarded to the party receiving the most votes.
 There was also a 25% female quota, up from 10% in the previous election.